Call-for-Code/Embrace-Judicial-Reform/SLACK.md

 ## Within IBM

-Join the IBM-wide Slack channel to discuss the topics and join one of the three teams:
+Join the IBM-wide Slack channel to discuss the topics and join one of the three teams: [#emb-race-cfc-challenge][ibm]
-[#emb-race-cfc-challenge][ibm]

 [ibm]: https://ibm-cloudplatform.slack.com/archives/C015VAHF4NQ

 ## With Red Hat

-Join the [public Slack workspace](http://callforcode.org/emb-race) and channel to discuss the topics and join one of the three teams:
+Join the [public Slack workspace](http://callforcode.org/emb-race) and channel to discuss the topics and join one of the 3 teams:
 [#emb-race](https://callforcode.slack.com/archives/C016HLH1ACD)

 ## Teams